DealRoom · Signal-Based Selling

 Rebuilt the ICP as a live system, not a list.

 Every tier auto-updates.
 A company that closes an acquisition on Monday is on the target list by Tuesday.
-A stale account drops off automatically.
-BDRs work the top of the list because the top of the list is actually hot.

 Armed BDRs with four named signal plays.